Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 In all cases, you should end up with an installed version of the latest stable source of Erlang.

-Sim-Diasca developers could prefer installing automatically this version, along with its associated documentation, in an **ad hoc software repository** (ex: ``~/Software/Erlang/``), where successive versions of the tools would be installed over time (it is quite convenient to switch versions).
+Sim-Diasca developers could prefer installing automatically this version, along with its associated documentation, in an **ad hoc software repository** (e.g. ``~/Software/Erlang/``), where successive versions of the tools would be installed over time (it is quite convenient to switch versions).

 The simplest and recommended approach is to run the installation script directly from such any software repository of choice (*not* located within the Sim-Diasca codebase), and to add the ``--doc-install`` option in order to obtain the documentation as well, like in: